IN2-Moist/2Take1-Moist-Script/README.md

 **Teleport Instructions**

 `For all Teleport Functions to work Player must be in a vehicle!
-Requires you to be in range of their vehicle if the online player info window shows them as in a vehicle then they are in range.
+Requires you to be in range of their vehicle if the Online player info window shows them as in a vehicle then they are in range.
-When not in Range you can try to force it by turning on a Teleport toggle then go to online player and Spectate them until you see them next to you then toggle off spectate.
+When not in Range you can try to force it by turning on a Teleport toggle then go to Online player and Spectate them until you see them next to you then toggle off Spectate.
 T hey should then be next to you.`

 - Teleport Next2me (old Version)

-`Teleports the player next to you.`
+`Teleport's the player next to you.`

 - Teleport in front of Me

-`Teleports them directly in front of you`
+`Teleport's them directly in front of you`

 - Teleport Beyond World Limits

-`Teleports them outside the world boundary limits of the GTA Map`
+`Teleport's them outside the world boundary limits of the GTA Map`

-`CEO 10k money loop`
+`CEO 10 k money loop`

 `Block Passive Mode
 `Unblock Passive Mode